Fall 1954-55 Pierre Balmain Haute Couture Ivory Lace Dress w Black Silk Bow

 Fully lined in a ivory silk with extensive boning, inner construction and skirting.
 It closes with an intricate combination of the Balmain signature, multiple chest and waist stays and two zippers.
 One to close the inner corset and the other to close the exterior dress The inner layers of the skirt are attached with some having addition half layers at their hems for additional volume.
 The innermost skirt is interlined with netting and the built in corset is made of lingerie netting and hand done padding.
 It is boned with metal boning.
 There is perhaps some very minor darkening to the lace here and there.
 Very small areas here and there of darkening to the inner bodice.
 On the exterior bodice there are areas of light yellowing that run across the sides.
 It is very faint and once on I think you would never even notice it as they are across the fabric and in the folds mainly.
 None of this compromises the strength or integrity of the dress and it is strong and wearable with the care.
 All of the photos to show the stunning details of the dress are before the shot of the label and the shots to show the sides of the bodice mentioned above are after the label shot.
 It really is in remarkable condition.
 Proper Haute Couture label and tape underneath, though the writing on the couture tape under the label has faded to almost nothing.

 Bust: 15" flat across the back from side seam to side seam with cups built in that would fit an A or smaller

-Waist: 17.5" flat across from side seam to side seam
+Waist: 11.5-12" flat across from side seam to side seam

-Modern Sizing Equivalent: SML-MED
+Modern Sizing Equivalent: XXS-XS

-This garment has been professionally cleaned, pressed and is odor free.
+This garment is sent in clean, as found condition and is odor free.
 Thoroughly checked over before shipping, it will be ready to wear upon arrival.